google/skia-buildbot/proberk/README.md

 Prober monitors the uptime of our servers and pumps the results of those probes into Prometheus.

 ## Prober Files

-Application specific probers should be placed in the applications top level directory in a file called 'probersk.json5'.
-The `build_probersk_json5` command-line application will incorporate all such files into a single prober config file that is uploaded to the server.
+Application specific probers should be placed in the applications top level directory in a file called 'probersk.json'.
+The `build_probersk_json` command-line application will incorporate all such files into a single prober config file that is uploaded to the server.